joshgulledge/code_challenge/README.md

-# Personal Daily challenge
+# Personal Code challenge
-The goal of this is to do a personal code challenge every day of the week
+The goal of this is to do a personal code challenges to increase my problem solving experience.

-I will be getting this challenges from the codewar or leetcode sites
+I will be getting this challenges from the codewars or leetcode sites